elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-effective-study-techniques-for-exam-preparation.md

 url: /learn/education-studies/questions/what-are-effective-study-techniques-for-exam-preparation
 score: -1.0
 related_article1:
+    id: 165898
+    title: >-
+        What is the importance of time management in achieving academic success?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
+related_article2:
     id: 165883
+    title: >-
-    title: How does a lecturer contribute to the research focus of a university?
+        How does a lecturer contribute to the research focus of a university?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-a-lecturer-contribute-to-the-research-focus-of-a-university
-related_article2:
-    id: 165884
-    title: What are the key stages of academic progression in a university setting?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
 related_article3:
-    id: 165898
+    id: 165905
+    title: >-
-    title: What is the importance of time management in achieving academic success?
+        What is the role of interpersonal communication in developing effective communication skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
+    url: /learn/education-studies/questions/what-is-the-role-of-interpersonal-communication-in-developing-effective-communication-skills
 related_article4:
-    id: 165901
+    id: 165888
-    title: Why is continuous education important for personal and professional development?
+    title: >-
+        Why is critical thinking considered essential in education, particularly in the arts and humanities?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-continuous-education-important-for-personal-and-professional-development
+    url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
 related_article5:
-    id: 165902
+    id: 165890
-    title: How can individuals adapt to change through lifelong learning?
+    title: >-
+        What are the essential skills needed for conducting independent research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-individuals-adapt-to-change-through-lifelong-learning
+    url: /learn/education-studies/questions/what-are-the-essential-skills-needed-for-conducting-independent-research
 ---

 &nbsp;